xwings/xwingswrt/README.md

-This a customized OpenWRT firmware.
+This a customized OpenWRT firmware, build for national level harden Internet acess.
+English firmware for those who needs it.

 Build Enviroment (Debian 11/bullseye):
 ```